 Supply chain management involves the conduct of the movement of goods and services.
 It involves all the procedures that metamorphose raw materials into finished products.
-It entails the efficiency of a business’s marketing activities to maximize the value of customers.
+It entails the efficiency of a business’s marketing activities and use of POS data to maximize the value of customers.

 POS data improve supply chain management by providing a free flow of communication at all levels during the production of products – from manufacturers to end-users.